roman-milk/roman-milk.github.io/melanie.md

  Seeing the two friends cuddling each other for comfort Sandy suddenly felt very alone.
 For once she let her guard down and told them her story.
 How she had stolen company funds for the sheer hell of it.
 "Just because I could," she said.
 "Doing it under the very noses of those pompous men was thrilling," she laughed.

  Melanie noticed the silly voice had been dropped and she no longer lisped.
 She wondered what the woman had been up to on the computer while supposedly helping with her training.
 When the trainer wasn't around she was constantly playing with the thing.
-Report_Story #2